adxcreative/RICE/README.md

 ### Download the *txt* files
 To download the LPR4M data, please first xxx.
-We will email you the download link of the 4 *txt* files.
+We will email you the download link of the four *txt* files.

 ### Install *img2dataset*
 ```bash